Ruth's Cottage Domestic Violence Prevention Program

 Ruth's Cottage Sexual Assault Advocacy Program

-Ruth’s Cottage also houses our Sexual Assault Advocacy Program that started in January of 2018.
-This program is comprised of a Program Manager and five Sexual Assault Advocates, one of which is bilingual.
-The program has a 24/7 Crisis Hotline that is staffed by the Program Manager and Sexual Assault Advocates.
+Ruth’s Cottage also houses our Sexual Assault Advocacy Program that started in January of 2018 to make the Tifton Judicial Circuit Shelter, Inc. a triple program agency.
+The agency's 24/7 Crisis Hotline serves the sexual assault program.
+The Sexual Assault Program is staffed by the Program Manager and Sexual Assault Advocates.
 Once local law enforcement and/or the hospital call the hotline, the victim will have an advocate by their side within 30 minutes.

 The Sexual Assault Program Manager will also provide community outreach and education about this program and sexual assault and consent.
 These presentations will be customized for different age groups.

 The forensic interview serves to investigate and learn from the child what actions occurred and all possible details regarding the possible perpetrator.
-The recorded interview becomes evidence possibly used by the Distric Attorney's Office for prosecution of the offender.
-Only the District Atttorney and The Patticake House have access to the interview and it is held in strictest confidence.
-Only the Superior Court Judge can order for anyone else to view the recorded interview.
+The recorded interview becomes evidence possibly used by the District Attorney's Office for prosecution of the offender.
+This information is kept confidential as per GA Code 49-5-41.

 The non-offending caregiver brings the child to The Patticake House for the interview appointment and while the child is being interviewed, the non-offending caregiver is also interviewed and receives supportive services.
 These include assistance with crime victim's compensation application and follow-up, referral for mental health or social services and support with possible food and clothing needs.

-The organization will begin providing forensic medical exams for children who have been sexually abused in the latter part of 2018.
+The organization is in the process of developing a forensic medical exam program.
 The Pediatric SANE program will be new to the judicial circuit and will prevent children of the circuit from having to wait for the exam and also prevent them from being transported 45 minutes or more away for an exam.

 Post interview, the family support continues with follow up phone calls and assistance up to the time of the possible trial and court appearance.
-Each December, those who were served by The Patticake House are contacted for possible inclusion in the Suitcases for Kids Christmas Project as an additional service to the family.
+Each December, those who were served by The Patticake House in the past year are contacted for possible inclusion in the Suitcases for Kids Christmas Project as an additional service to the family.